 "'Course it does."
 "They mean it's a car that's less damaging for the environment than other cars."
 "That's not what they said."
 Buddha raises his eyes.
 He directs his explanation at me, though I suspect it's for John's benefit.
 "Adverts don't tell you much about products, they tell you what people want.
-If an advert tells you a car is good for the environment, it doesn't mean the car is good for environment, it means that people want cars to be good for the environment.
+If an advert tells you a car is good for the environment, it doesn't mean the car is good for the environment, it means that people want cars to be good for the environment.
 You have to interpret, you have to filter."
 "Ok, so a face cream ad teaches me that people like to look young," I suggest.

 "Exactly."
 "What about burger ads?"
 For a few moments Buddha looks less comfortable on the sofa than usual, until he thinks of the answer.
 "People get hungry."
 "I see."
 Against John's protests, Buddha flicks through the channels until he comes across a program with the subtitle 'Aliens abducted my grandmother's brain'.
 "Ah," he says, with satisfaction.
 "Reality TV."
 Proud teenagers parade their grandparents and compete over whose is the most senile.
 Right now the TV competition is down to the final two oldies and is getting tricky to judge as neither of them speaks or responds to external stimuli.
 "Isn't this in bad taste?"
 I suggest.

-"Compared to what?" says John, who seems very happy with Buddha's choice of programme.
+"Compared to what?" says John, who seems very happy with Buddha's choice of program.
 "Compared to 'My wife is a slag' or 'My children are so stupid I've cooked cleverer chickens'?"
 We're watching a carefully-monitored blinking contest.
 First oldie to blink loses.
 They've now managed four minutes and the presenter is beginning to wonder if he made a mistake.
 We're poised on the precipice, waiting for an ancient blink, and when it finally arrives we're all eternally grateful.
 The host of the show interviews the winner - the grandson of the non-speaking, unblinking grandmother - who is ten and a computer expert, and whose current ambition in life is to own a Burger King franchise, so he can eat as many burgers as he wishes.
 Buddha grimaces.
 I get the impression his theories on filtering and Zen TV have suffered a setback.

 "I used to work in one," he says, "when I first arrived here in the other world.
 I worked in a Burger King on Charing Cross Road."
 "Was it bad?"
-"Very good for the humility, not for the bank balance."
-"So you became an estate agent."
-"Not straight away.
-I enrolled at a Buddhist monastery, but I got kicked out.
-The head monk said I was misinterpreting the teachings."
-"Didn't you tell him you're the teacher?"
-"What would be the point, if he didn't already know?"
-This brings a smile to my face.
-Buddha may be slightly different here in the other world, but he's still reassuringly perverse.
-"Anyway, there was no money in it," he adds.
-"They have a very fair method of distributing money in this world.
+"Stunningly good for the humility, so in that sense very worthwhile, but not good for the bank balance.
+They have a very fair method of distributing money in this world.
 If you're doing something worthwhile, they don't give you much.
 But if you do something fairly pointless then by way of compensation they give you shedloads.
 So teachers and nurses earn next to nothing, but footballers and rock stars earn millions."
 "Otherwise everybody would want to do something worthwhile," I suggest.